 In-service distributions.
 You may be entitled to receive an in-service distribution.
 However, this distribution is not in addition to your other benefits and will therefore reduce the value of the benefits you will receive at retirement.
 This distribution is made at your election subject to possible administrative limitations on the frequency and actual timing of such distributions.
+You may withdraw amounts from accounts for rollover contributions at any time.

 Conditions.
-Generally, you may receive a distribution from certain accounts prior to termination of employment provided you satisfy any of the following conditions:
+Generally you may receive a distribution from certain accounts prior to termination of employment provided you satisfy any of the following conditions:

 - you have attained age 59 1/2.
-Satisfying this condition allows you to receive distributions from all contribution accounts. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
-Satisfying this condition allows you to receive distributions from all contribution accounts.
+Satisfying this condition allows you to receive distributions from elective deferrals. - you have incurred a financial hardship as described below. - you incur a disability (as defined in the Plan).
+Satisfying this condition allows you to receive distributions from elective deferrals, matching contributions, nonelective contributions and custodial account.